Ryanair charm offensive clears way for assault on Europe

 In 2010 easyJet broke away from the budget pack by improving its service offering and quickly started attracting leisure and business passengers on the basis that its service wasn't as awful as Ryanair.
 O'Leary responded by deriding its CEO.

-The three year delay in copying the easyJet model was in part due to Ryanair's bid for Ireland's former flag carrier Aer Lingus AERL.I, which O'Leary has since said he wanted to use as a premium product to compete with easyJet.
+The three year delay in copying the easyJet model was in part due to Ryanair's bid for Ireland's former flag carrier Aer Lingus, which O'Leary has since said he wanted to use as a premium product to compete with easyJet.

 Six months after the bid was blocked, and after two profit warnings a shower of abuse from investors at the company's 2013 annual general meeting, O'Leary dramatically announced the change of strategy.